ASSESSMENTS

 Candidates will spend the duration of the clinical field assessment in a designated community under the direct supervision of an assessor.
 Before starting the clinical field assessment the following steps must be completed:

-4. Obtain a provisional license for the Practice Ready Ontario clinical field assessment from the CPSO.
+• Obtain a restricted certificate for the PRO clinical field assessment from the CPSO.

-5. Attend an orientation program through Touchstone Institute.
+• Attend an orientation program for clinical field assessment through Touchstone Institute (see below).

 Return of Service

-Practice Ready Ontario will provide a pathway to increase the number of family physicians in high need communities in the province.
-The Ontario Ministry of Health requires that all successful candidates in the program complete a minimum three-year return of service as family physicians in an area identified by the government.
+The Ontario Ministry of Health requires that all successful candidates in the program complete a minimum three-year return of service as family physicians in an area identified by the government:

 The Ontario Ministry of Health has determined that practice locations in communities with a Rurality Index of Ontario (RIO) score of 40 and above those in Northern Urban Referral Centres (i.e., Timmins, North Bay, Sudbury, Sault Ste.
 Marie, and Thunder Bay) are eligible for successful candidates to complete their return of service.

 Participating physicians with pre-existing return of service obligations must disclose these at the time of application.
-Practice Ready Ontario candidates cannot participate in both the International Medical Graduate Training return of service program and Practice Ready Ontario.
+PRO candidates cannot participate in both the International Medical Graduate Training return of service program and Practice Ready Ontario.

 Program Fees